 Contract assets for the Group arise as a result of its right to consideration as determined in the contractual agreement between the parties.
 These assets usually arise from the Group providing a drilling related service in terms of the contractual performance obligations between the parties.
 Contract assets are assessed for expected credit losses in terms of IFRS 9.
-Contract assets are recognised aligned with the performance obligations being satisfied as to be consistent with IFRS 15.
+Contract assets are recognised aligned with the performance obligations between twith IFRS 15.
 Please refer to reconciliation in note 9.